Explainable AI in Speaker Recognition -- Making Latent Representations Understandable

 \section{Methodology}

-This section discusses the two hierarchical clustering algorithms used to analyse whether the representations form hierarchical clusters, and introduces the Hierarchical Cluster–Class Matching (HCCM) method designed to interpret hierarchical representation clusters at the semantic level.
-In particular, Section~\ref{sec:HCmethod} introduces SLINK~\cite{gower1969minimum, sibson1973slink} and HDBSCAN~\cite{campello2013density} by examining their relationships.
-Section~\ref{sec:CCMfscore} introduces the HCCM method in detail based on the F-score quantification metric.
-Section~\ref{sec:CCMlscore} presents the new quantification metric we propose, Liebig’s score (L-score), and demonstrates how to interpret the L-score value in the context of the HCCM method.
+Section~\ref{sec:HCmethod} discusses the methodologies of two hierarchical clustering algorithms applied to analyse inner hierarchical clustering phenomena, SLINK~\cite{gower1969minimum, sibson1973slink} and HDBSCAN~\cite{campello2013density}, by examining their relationships.
+Section~\ref{sec:CCMfscore} presents the methodology of the proposed Hierarchical Cluster-Class Matching (HCCM) method used to interpret hierarchical representation clusters of each inner hierarchical phenomenon, with the F-score metric used to quantify the matching degree.
+Section~\ref{sec:CCMlscore} presents a new quantification metric, the Liebig score (L-score), for the HCCM method, which allows a more detailed diagnostic interpretation of the matching degree.